DarkGhostHunter/Larapass/README.md

 * **Can I use my smartphone as authenticator through a PC desktop/laptop/terminal?**

 Depends on the OS and hardware.
 Some will require previously pairing the device to an "account".
-Others won't and will only work with USB keys.
+Others  will only work with USB keys.
 This is up to hardware and software vendor themselves.

+* **Why my device doesn't show Windows Hello/TouchId/FaceId/fingerprint authentication?**

+By default, this WebAuthn implementation accepts almost everything.
+Some combinations of devices, OS and web browsers may differ on what to make available for WebAuthn authentication.
+In other words, it's not my fault.

+* **I'm trying to test this in my development server but it doesn't work**

+Use `localhost` exclusively, or use [ngrok](https://ngrok.com/) (or similar) to tunnel your site through HTTPS.
+WebAuthn only works on `localhost` or `HTTPS` only.

 ## License